ternaustralia/geonadir-upload-cli/README.md

 ### upload dataset from single remote STAC collection.json file

 This is for uploading all image assets as a GN dataset from single collection.
 STAC items are not yet supported.
+An example can be found here: <https://radiantearth.github.io/stac-browser/#/external/data.tern.org.au/uas_raw/landscapes/tas/cockatoo_hills/20211012/rgb/collection.json>.

 Usage: `geonadir-upload collection-upload [OPTIONS]`